 In the corporate field, coaching skills are widely recognised as one of the most important aspects of effective leadership and people management.
-However, this skill set isn’t something that you either have or you don’t; there is always time to develop and improve useful skills.
+However, this skill set isn’t something that you either have or don’t; there is always time to develop and improve useful skills.
 In fact, coaching as a methodological concept has a history of almost fifty years, with varying approaches and philosophies adopted from various fields.
-From psychology, to social sciences and even sport, corporate coaching is a varied and complex discipline.
-In this article we introduce the foundations of corporate coaching, key contemporary frameworks and why emotional intelligence in the workplace is more important than ever before.
+From psychology to social sciences and even sports, corporate coaching is a varied and complex discipline.
+In this article, we introduce the foundations of corporate coaching, key contemporary frameworks and why emotional intelligence in the workplace is more important than ever before.

 Table of Contents